Young doctors taking fresh approach to combat opioid epidemic

 One goal - inject real-world opioid awareness into medical school, where it's lacking right now.

 "They need to know pain management," said Fr.
-Clarke.
+Clark.
 "When we're giving someone opioids, are we telling them the risks and the benefits?
 Do we tell them it's addictive?
 I think for many years, we didn't."

 Students also need to understand and address underlying causes for some drug abuse, such as trauma, sexual abuse, or mental health conditions.